Nonlinear systems and passivity: feedback control, model reduction, and time discretization: Application to model order reduction

-\subsection{Application to model order reduction}
+\section{Application to model order reduction}

 In practical applications, the simulation of the full order dynamics~\eqref{eq:plant} can be prohibitively expensive.
-If approximating the input-output behavior of the system is sufficient, then model order reduction schemes can be useful.
+In this regard, model order reduction schemes can be useful.
 A common approach for linear time-invariant systems is \emph{balanced truncation}~\cite{antoulas05-approximation}, where system states that are not of interest are discarded.
 This is done by first transforming the state space to appropriate coordinates (\emph{balancing}) and then truncating the transformed state space vector (\emph{truncation}).
-The idea has been extended to nonlinear systems~\cite{scherpen93-balancing}.

-In the following, we present a model order reduction technique based around ideas from~\cite{breiten22-error,scherpen94-normalized}.
-If~\eqref{eq:plant} is passive, then under smoothness assumptions we show that there exists a coordinate transformation that renders the storage function~$\ham$ of~\eqref{eq:plant} quadratic and puts the value function~$\hamc$ in a simple algebraic form.
+The idea has been extended to nonlinear systems in~\cite{scherpen93-balancing}.
+As mentioned in the introduction, structural properties like passivity are generally lost in this procedure.
+For linear systems, balancing with respect to Gramians also used to construct passive controllers leads to a passivity-preserving model reduction method~\cite{breiten22-error}.
+For nonlinear \portHamiltonian systems, similar ideas have been used in~\cite{kawano18-structure,sarkar23-structure}.
+Our goal in this section is to present results like~\cite{breiten22-error} for nonlinear passive systems that are not necessarily \portHamiltonian.
+We use techniques similar to~\cite{kawano18-structure,sarkar23-structure} and show that if~\eqref{eq:plant} is passive, then under smoothness assumptions we show that there exists a coordinate transformation that renders the storage function~$\ham$ of~\eqref{eq:plant} quadratic and puts the value function~$\hamc$ in a simple algebraic form.
+In contrast to~\cite{kawano18-structure,sarkar23-structure}, we do not assume the dynamics to be $C^\infty$ and state the required smoothness explicitly.